ztachip/ztachip/Documentation/mcore_programmer_guide.md

 ### 4.8 Tensor scatter transfer

+This is one of the key and unique capabilities of ztachip.

+SIMD in general is very economical to implement in hardware.
+But to work efficiently, it requires data to be formatted in vector format.

+However this restriction may not match application data format.
+And also transfering non-vector formatted data is not efficient since transfer cannot be done in vector mode.

+Scatter transfer is the solution to this problem by transfering/transforming non-vector formatted data to vector formatted data in an efficient way.

+This method is used extensively in the provided vision and AI stack.

 #### 4.8.1 Tensor scatter transfer by vector word.

 ```
 >FOR(I=0:7) PCORE(8)[0:7].THREAD[0:15].myclass::myvar(8,8)[:][I] <= DDR(p)[0:8*16*8*8-1];
 ```

-In example above, transfer of innermost loop is scattered among consecutive vector words.
+In example above, transfer units of innermost loop is a vector word (float8) but scattered among consecutive vector words.

-This is not efficient since the transfer is not a vector transfer.
-And the innerloop takes 8 clocks to complete.
+This is not efficient since the innerloop takes 8 clocks to complete each float8 vector transfer.

-By adding SCATTER(0) directive, the transfer is rearranged and interleaved among all the PCOREs so that each PCORE will have 8 clocks to complete the innerloop transfer to myvar.
+By adding SCATTER(0) directive, the transfer is rearranged and interleaved among all the PCOREs so that the 8-clock cycles required for each unit transfers are overlapped between all the PCOREs.

-Since transfers are interleaved among the PCORES, there is no wait state.
 This way transfer can still occur in vector mode at rate of 1 vector per clock.

+The transfer now becomes...

 ```
 >SCATTER(0) FOR(I=0:7) PCORE(8)[0:7].THREAD[0:15].myclass::myvar(8,8)[:][I] <= DDR(p)[0:8*16*8*8-1];